wu-lee/rushkoff-archive/src/_articles/renaissance-now-media-ecology-and-the-new-global-narrative.md

 published: false

 ---
+**HACKING BORDERS:
+REVOLUTION OR RENAISSANCE?**

+So often we hear people using the word _revolution_ to describe the current overwhelming cultural shift fostered by technology and new media.
+However overwhelming it might be, can we really describe the current transition as a revolution?
+For me, the word _revolution_ evokes images of a violent upheaval and guillotined heads.
+There's certainly very little progress implied by _revolution_; it is simply someone spinning around in circles.
+Digital culture may be marginally revolutionary in the sense that it is characterized by what so many companies and institutions have called "thinking outside the box"--a willingness to challenge conventions and consider meta-narratives.
+But this notion of thinking outside the box and gaining perspective is not simply moving in a circle.
+We are coming to a new understanding of what had always been considered literal reality; we are seeing it instead as a picture of reality.
+Our new tools are also leading us to feel empowered enough to adjust the frame around that picture.
+Such an upscaling of perception, intention, and design is better described as _renaissance_.

 xxx

-So often we hear people using the word revolution to describe the current over-

-whe\~g _cul\~ral shift fostered by technology and new media.
-However over-

-whelming It ffilght be, can we really describe the current transition as a revolution?

-For me, the word revolution evokes images of a violent upheaval and guillotined

-heads.
-There's certainly very little progress implied by revolution; it is simply

-someone spinning around in circles.
-Digital culture may be marginally revolu-

-tionary in the sense that it is characterized by what so many companies and insti-

-tutions have called "thinking outside the box" -a willingness to challenge con-

-ventions and consider meta-narratives.
-But this notion of thinking outside the box

-and gaining perspective is not simply moving in a circle.
-We are coming to a new

-understanding of what had always been considered literal reality; we are seeing it

-instead as a picture of reality.
-Our new tools are also leading us to feel empowered

-enough to adjust the frame around that picture.
-Such an upscaling of perception,

-intention, and design is better described as renaissance.

 Renaissance literally means "rebirth."
 Old ideas emerge in a new context.
 A ren-